Wood you try this? 🌳

 Did you know about this free tour of Lakeland’s trees? | Photo by LALtoday

 56,000.
-That’s how many trees the City of Lakeland Parks, Recreation, and Cultural Arts Departmentmanages throughout Lakeland.
-The Urban Forestadds to our quality of life by reducing energy use, increasing property values, and improving air quality.
-Because of this, the trees provide the city with a net annual benefit of over $2 million.
+That’s how many trees the City of Lakeland’s Parks, Recreation, and Cultural Arts Department manages throughout Lakeland.
+Known as the Urban Forest, the trees add to our quality of life by reducing energy use, increasing property values, and improving air quality.
+Because of this, the trees provide the city with a net annual benefit of more than $2 million.

-Want to get to know the 300+ species of trees around Lakeland’s accredited arboretum?
-Follow along on a GPS-enabled tour of one of Swan City’s tree collections.
+Want to learn more about the 300+ species of trees around Lakeland’s accredited arboretum?
+Take a GPS-enabled tour of one of Swan City’s tree collections.
 There are currently tours of Lake Morton + Hollis Garden, with a tour of Lake Wire’s palm trees in the works.
 Come along with us as we make fronds with our local flora.

 Once you’ve found the tree, you can read fun facts about its species, like its country of origin and how high it grows.
-Our favorite was the papaya tree, which can grow football-sized fruits.
-We even saw a few hanging high up in its branches.
+Our favorite was the papaya tree, where we saw a few of its football-sized fruits hanging high up in its branches.

 Stumped on what to do next in Lakeland?
 Invite your friends on a tree tour with a button below.